 Prorated Services Charges

 Prorated services can occur for commercial, roll-off or residential collection customers.
 Typically, service start dates fall outside standard invoicing or billing periods.
 When this occurs, customers receive service charges adjusted (or prorated) for the month or billing period when services start.
 Generally, most customers are billed in advance for service.
 Therefore, the customer’s first invoice will contain prorated service charges and advanced billing.
-For example, if a customer requests services to start on the 20th of June, the customer’s first invoice will show 10 days of prorated services for June as well as the full month charges for July.
-Some residential customers are invoiced on a quarterly or other longer billing cycle.
+For example, if a customer requests services to start on the 20th of June, the customer’s first invoice will show 10 days of prorated services for June as well as the full monthly charges for July.
+Some residential customers are invoiced on a quarterly or other longer billing cycles.
 These customers would receive a prorated charge for the current billing period, as well as advance charges for the subsequent quarterly or other billing period.